MikelsonB/Localhero/README.md

 # LocalHero
 This repository contains the code for our LocalHero website, created for the SOEN-357 course.
+## Description of the Project:
+This platform connects local businesses and artisans with users, allowing them to discover and interact with each other.
+Users can browse business and artisan profiles, while business owners and artisans can create and manage their own profiles.
+The platform includes features like location-based search, filtering by category or skills, and profile management for both users and business owners/artisans.

+## Core Features of the Project:
+### For Users:

+Create an account/register: Users can sign up and log in securely.<br/>
+Browse profiles: Users can search for and explore local businesses and artisans.<br/>
+Advanced Search and Filters: Users can filter profiles based on categories, skills, or location.<br/>
+Contact businesses/artisans: Users can reach out to businesses or artisans directly.<br/>

+### For Business Owners and Artisans:
+Create an account/register: Business owners and artisans can sign up and log in securely. <br/>
+Create and manage profiles: Business owners and artisans can upload images, provide descriptions, and list services/products.<br/>

 ## How to Run the Project
 Follow the steps below to run the project on your local machine:<br/>